– Debbie Lollie, writer of Help Me Out, aka The Ex-Man (2013 Script Pipeline First Look Project Winner)

 The script was optioned by a Script Pipeline partner several months after the contest ended, and it’s now being circulated to potential investors.
 Describe that process—rewriting or polishing the script, coming up with a plan on how best to market the material. . . all the details that come after someone has interest in the project.
 Was it what you expected?

-After The Ex-Man won, I had expert script consultations with Script Pipeline as one of the perks of winning the contest.
+After The Ex-Man won, I had expert script notes as one of the perks of winning the contest.
 These discussions were invaluable.
 I identified some elements I had taken out of the script for specific reasons beforehand but realized they should be placed back.
 I also needed to add a couple of scenes to increase the emotional impact.
 I did a re-write which addressed these issues, and that was the script that was marketed.

 I was fortunate the script generated so much interest.
 But I went with the producer who really understood the story and was passionate about it.
 We were of the same mindset, share the same sense of humor, and our personalities blended well together.
 And these are key elements to having a successful working relationship.